apache/wookie/widgets/templates/assetPlayer/readme.txt

 FIXME: Note that a future version of the player is likely to automaically create the relevant HTML tag for a chosen asset type.

+** Configuration
+*** Parent Templates

+This template builds upon the following templates and therefore is configurable in any way those templates are:

+  * scanning
+  * twoColumn
+  * base